 |PE Ratio (TTM)||N/A|

-Banks gone wild.
-Are they out of the woods, and is the great rotation for real?
-With CNBC's Melissa Lee and the Fast Money traders, Tim Seymour, Pete Najarian, Dan Nathan and Guy Adami.
+Banks get beaten down.
+What can fix the banks?
+With CNBC's Melissa Lee and the Fast Money traders, Steve Grasso, Karen Finerman, Dan Nathan and Guy Adami.

 Yahoo Finance's Adam Shapiro, Julie Hyman, and Brendan Greeley, FT Alphaville editor, speak with Troy Gayeski, SkyBridge senior portfolio manager about todays jobs report.

 The bond market is beginning to sound the alarm of a recession, with an inversion in U.S. Treasury yields occurring on Monday for the first time since 2007.
 The Final Round discusses.

 Here are my predictions for the S&P 500, bank stocks, the Federal Reserve's move on interest rates and much more in the coming year.

 Stocks losing steam as Trump says he would be "Proud" to shut down the government if he doesn't get a border wall.
 Plus - Cowen says Amazon stock could jump 40% - it’s our call of the day.
 And - where do you hide in this market?
 Veteran trader Lee Munson gives us the playbook.
 Plus - believe it or not - companies are leaving China because of its Tariffs.
 We have the latest.

 No rest for a weary Wall Street.
 Stocks are getting crushed again.
 Plus, Apple is tumbles again as another bank gets bearish.
 It’s the call of the day.
 And, what does the jobs report mean for the Fed’s calculus and the markets?
 Plus, there’s more intrigue on the Huawei case that roiled markets this week.
 We have the latest.
 Catch The Final Round at 3:30 p.m.
 ET with Myles Udland and Seana Smith.